'Not worth it': Woman's warning to Kiwi passengers after losing forehead in crash

 "The only thing I can hope for people is to learn from my mistakes and don't take the risk.
 You just don't know.
 You can't control every car on the road or the conditions around you."

-Since the crash in December 2006, Grainne has had 16 operations and still suffers numerous problems because of her injuries.
+Since the crash in December 2006, Kealy has had 16 operations and still suffers numerous problems because of her injuries.

 The consequence of her actions caused a lot of emotional trauma for the driver.